ianforrest11/aws_iam_management/README.md

 # aws_iam_management
-A portfolio repository for managing IAM resources in an AWS account through a github actions workflow
+A portfolio repository for managing VPCs and related resources in a portfolio AWS account through a github actions workflow

 # modules included:
 - iam group management